Associate of Arts – Teacher Education: Pre-Major

 The Associate of Arts degree provides you with the first two years of bachelor’s degree credit courses that will transfer to four-year colleges and universities.
 The courses in this degree emphasize the humanities and allow students many options to analyze information, think critically and creatively, respect diversity and collaborate with others.
 Courses may be taken online or face to face.
 Students who plan to transfer should consult with the four-year college/university regarding specific requirements for a major and the credit transfer details.

-Associate in science image
+student in science lab

 Associate of Science